marnimount/marnimount.github.io/pages/contact.md

 # Contact

-You may contact me [through my email](mailto:marni.mount@gmail.com) or [instagram](https://https://www.instagram.com/marni.mount) if you would like more details about my work, or are interested in collaboration.
+You can contact Marni [via email](mailto:marni.mount@gmail.com) or [on instagram](https://https://www.instagram.com/marni.mount) if you would like more details about her work, or are interested in collaboration.